509 BCE – traditional date for the founding of the Roman Republic

 Some former slaves also became quite wealthy.
-In some respects, they were better placed for success than ordinary citizens: if they had been slaves in the household of a wealth family they had contacts who could invest in their businesses, or lend them money on good terms; and often they received sizeable inheritances when their former masters died.
+In some respects, they were better placed for success than ordinary citizens: if they had been slaves in the household of a wealth family they had contacts who could invest in their businesses, or lend them money on good terms; and often they received sizable inheritances when their former masters died.

-Early Rome was not a major centre of international trade, such as Athens, Syracuse or Carthage, or indeed some of the wealthier Etruscan cities to its north.
+Early Rome was not a major center of international trade, such as Athens, Syracuse or Carthage, or indeed some of the wealthier Etruscan cities to its north.
 In economic terms it was essentially a local market town, trading in local produce.
-Nevertheless, from an early date it was larger than many of its neighbours, and our sources mention wealthy merchants (who attracted the ire of their fellow-citizens by selling grain at high prices in hard times – a traditional lament in pre-industrial societies).
+Nevertheless, from an early date it was larger than many of its neighbors, and our sources mention wealthy merchants (who attracted the ire of their fellow-citizens by selling grain at high prices in hard times – a traditional lament in pre-industrial societies).
 Even the richer merchants, however, were not accepted as equals by the landowning class which ruled Rome.
 They could join the equestrian class (see below), but without land there was no hope of them joining the senate.

 These two groups, the equestrians and, at the top, the senators, formed the ruling class of Rome.
 They were landowners, whose farms were larger than the plots of ordinary Romans but which were nothing like the huge landed estates which came later.
 There are tales of distinguished Roman senators working their land themselves with the help of a few slaves.
 Indeed, the territory of a single city-state like Rome was not large enough to include large estates, unless the rest of the citizens were to be squeezed off the land – and they had too much power to allow this to happen.

 The equestrians – equites – were those in the citizen community who could afford to bring horses to war as part of their military obligations.
 The word equites is often translated as knight, and they formed the cavalry of the early Roman army.
-They were nothing like the knights of medieval times: their armour was much lighter, they seldom took a pivotal part in battle, and their horses were smaller.
+They were nothing like the knights of medieval times: their armor was much lighter, they seldom took a pivotal part in battle, and their horses were smaller.
 Unlike medieval knights, who required a large amount of land to support them, Roman equites at this time owned comparatively small estates: large farms worked by several slaves.
 They were, however, the wealthiest group within the early Roman community, as being able to pay for and maintain horses was beyond the means of most citizens.

 The senior officers of the Roman army (military tribunes) were drawn from the equestrian class: in later times they had to have served ten years in the cavalry before they became eligible to be appointed a military tribune.
 Since serving as a military tribune was almost a prerequisite for standing for higher office, all those equites wishing to follow a political career in the senate had to aim for this position.